area9innovation/fast/mini/readme.md

 The compile server is based on these different languages:

-- commands: These provide the interface to the compiler itself to support compiles, reading files, and such.
+- Commands: These provide the interface to the compiler itself to support compiles, reading files, and such.
 This exposes the low-level compilation and dependency handling engine.
-- forth: This is a Forth interpreter used by the server to construct and manipulate ASTs.
+- Forth: This is a Forth interpreter used by the server to construct and manipulate ASTs.
-  Since Gringo is based on a Forth-language, this is a good fit to allow interfacing the parser with the compile server.
+  Since the grammar DSL Gringo is based on a Forth-language, this is a good fit to allow interfacing the parser with the compile server.
   Think of this as the Language Server Protocol language to interface with the compiler.
-- exp: This is the AST for the program we are compiling.
+- Exp: This is the AST for the program we are compiling.
 This is an extremely minimal AST, in order to keep the compiler as simple as possible.
 This expresses the programs we compile.
-- types: The language comes with type inference for a Flow-like type system.
+- Types: The language comes with type inference for a Flow-like type system.
-- bprogram: This is the fully-typed statement-based backend AST suitable for lots of backends.
+- BProgram: This is the fully-typed statement-based backend AST suitable for lots of backends.
+- Back: A mini-DSL used by the backends to produce tight object code
-- gringo: This is used to define the syntax of languages we compile
+- Gringo: This is used to define the syntax of languages we compile

+At the moment, the Mini server is a GUI program found in `mini/mini_gui.flow`.

+TODO:
+- Add a more traditional Mini server, with a web-based interface.

 ## Pipeline

-This diagram illustrates the intended processing pipeline:
+This diagram illustrates the processing pipeline:

 	Source file in flow or other high level language
 	-> This file is read by Mini if changed